Ryan-B1yth/CLONE_stock_take_app/README.md

 ### Landing page

+- The landing page has two versions of itself: a logged in and a logged out version.
+The logged out landing page gives brief information about the app and a help guide as to how the app works.
+The logged in landing page allows a user user access to their stock list and product list.
+From these pages they can manipulate their data however they choose to.

 ## Future updates

 - An orders page where users can specify how many of each product they need to make, and the app with tell them how many they can make, and how much stock they would need to aquire to complete each order.